shreyaj1/EcoWatch/README.md

 # ♻️ EcoWatch ✨
 **AI-based Waste Detection & Real-Time Alert Dashboard using YOLOv5**

-EcoWatch is a computer vision-based system (originally developed during the **Smart India Hackathon - SIH**) to automate cleanliness monitoring across public spaces.
+EcoWatch is a computer vision-based system to automate cleanliness monitoring across public spaces.
 It uses a custom-trained **YOLOv5** model to detect garbage in surveillance footage, trigger **real-time alerts**, and display actionable insights via an **interactive dashboard**.

 The project aims to ensure **hygiene, transparency, and accountability** within monitored environments.